Martin Farach-Colton

 Martin Farach-Colton is an American computer scientist, known for his work in streaming algorithms, suffix tree construction, pattern matching in compressed data, cache-oblivious algorithms, and lowest common ancestor data structures.
-He is a Distinguished Professor of computer science at Rutgers University, and a co-founder of storage technology startup company Tokutek.
+He is the Leonard J. Shustek Professor of Computer Science and chair of the Department of Computer Science and Engineering at New York University.
+Formerly, he was a Distinguished Professor of Computer Science at Rutgers University.
+He co-founded the storage technology startup company Tokutek.

 Early life and education

-Farach-Colton is of Argentine descent, and grew up in South Carolina.
+Farach-Colton is of Argentine descent and grew up in South Carolina.
 While attending medical school, he met his future husband, with whom he now has twin children.
 He obtained his M.D. in 1988 from the Johns Hopkins School of Medicine and his Ph.D. in computer science in 1991 from the University of Maryland, College Park under the supervision of Amihood Amir.

 Research contributions

 After completing his Ph.D., he went on to work at Google and co-founded Tokutek.
 He was program chair of the 14th ACM-SIAM Symposium on Discrete Algorithms (SODA 2003).
 The cache-oblivious B-tree data structures studied by Bender, Demaine, and Farach-Colton beginning in 2000 became the basis for the fractal tree index used by Tokutek's products TokuDB and TokuMX.